New EnglandFarm Guide

 Vermont strawberry picking should slow you down a little.
 The best days involve a field, a small farm stand, a road you have not taken in a while, and a box of berries riding home on the passenger seat.

 This is a short-season guide, but it is not a rush job.
-Choose a farm that fits the drive you want, then check conditions before you commit.
+Choose a farm that fits the drive you want, then use current field notes to shape the plan.

 Season timing